 2. Don't buy the Smeg FAB38

 Speaking of over-priced fridges that under-perform, whatever you do, don't buy the Smeg FAB38RCRAU retro fridge, aka the "worst fridge ever" according to our fridge experts.
+We tested this fridge last year, so it's no longer widely available at retailers, however you can still purchase it on some sites and it might crop up on second-hand marketplaces.

-At $3990, it costs a bomb, but also bombed out on all our performance tests, scoring a truly chilling 22% overall – the lowest score in CHOICE fridge testing history.
+Its recommended retail price is a hefty $3990 so it costs a bomb, but also bombed out on all our performance tests, scoring a truly chilling 22% overall – the lowest score in CHOICE fridge testing history.

 3. Do check our reviews before buying